SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Configuring and Enabling Customer Product Inventory

-The client application has a list of following newly developed components and existing Spartacus components that were updated.
+The following new and and existing Spatacus components were updated:

 |              Component              	|                                                    Description                                                   	|
 |------------------------------------	|----------------------------------------------------------------------------------------------------------------- |